-They both have their benefits and they both have their disadvantages, and there's really no one-size-fits-all answer here.
-But, don't panic!
-We are here to help you make the best decision for you personally.
+If you're feeling stuck in deciding, don't panic!
+We are here to help you make the best decision for your smile.
 In this article we'll go over the following:

-- Who can be treated by each method
+- Who can be treated by which method

 Table of contents

 First things first, we've got to talk about how these braces actually work.
 If you're familiar with how traditional braces go, Invisalign has a pretty similar process:

 - Molds: Your dentist or orthodontist will take a mold or digital scan of your teeth (scans are generally more accurate).